The Sparkling Macedon Story

 How It All Began

 Our story begins in 1982, a time when no-one in Australia was making cool climate, traditional method, Pinot Noir and Chardonnay sparkling wine.
-John and Ann loved champagne, especially the richer styles of Bollinger and Krug, so they decided this would be the pioneering wine they would pursue.
+John Ellis OAM and Ann loved champagne, especially the richer styles of Bollinger and Krug, so they decided this would be the pioneering wine they would pursue.

 Following extensive research, they decided to settle on the Macedon Ranges - arguably Australia’s coldest winemaking region.
 As fate would have it, the perfect block came up for sale; south facing, 650m elevation, steep gradient and beautiful views.